ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/export-profile.md

 {{ tutorial.step_begin("screenshots/export-profile-6.jpg") }}
 This image shows an example of a paper wallet containing an individual account.

-The account may have been generated from a mnemonic phrase or imported directly from a private key.
+The account may have been generated from a mnemonic phrase or imported directly from a <key pair:|private key>.
 {{ tutorial.step_end() }}

 {{ tutorial.list_end() }}